chshersh/iris/examples/simple-grep/README.md

 The file contains an introduction tutorial on building a simple CLI tool with Iris.

-We're going to build a tool for finding finding lines that contain a given string in a given file.
+We're going to build a tool for finding lines that contain a given string in a given file.
 Like a very simple clone of [grep](https://www.gnu.org/software/grep/) or more modern [ripgrep](https://github.com/BurntSushi/ripgrep)